Monday, February 1, 2021

 "When I hear what we call music, it seems to me that someone is talking.
 And talking about his feelings, or about his ideas of relationships.
 But when I hear the sound of traffic, here on 6th avenue, for instance, I don't have the feeling that anyone is talking.
 I have the feeling that sound is acting.
 And I love the activity of sound.
 And it gets louder and quieter, higher and lower, longer and shorter... it does all these things.
 I'm completely satisfied with that.
 I don't need sound to talk to me. [...]
 People expect "listening" to be more than listening.
 And so sometimes they speak of "inner listening", or the "meaning of sound".
 When I talk about music, it finally comes to people's minds that I'm talking about sound that doesn't mean anything, that is not "inner" but is just "outer".
 And people who understand that say: "you mean it's just sounds?", thinking that for something to just be a sound is to be useless.
 Whereas I love sounds, just as they are.
 And I have no need for them to be anything more, than what they are.
 I don't want them to be psychological.
 I don't want a sound to pretend that it's a bucket, or that it's president, or that it's in love with another sound.
 I just want it to be a sound."
 (In Sebestik 1992)

-Cage wanted the sounds to be revealed to the listener just as they are, as empty movements without any symbolic content whatsoever.
-There is no meaning that is communicated with sound and there is thus a non-distinction between the sound and the meaning of sound.
-In the sūtra Entering the Two Truths cited by Candrakīrti, ultimate truth is characterized by such a non-distinction between what is uttered and the utterence itself: "ultimate truth .... is free of what is uttered as well as utterances" (in Tsongkhapa 2021).
-By removing any dualism between the medium and the message–any dualism between the sound itself and what the sound signifies–, music can intimate seeing things as they are in themselves (yathābhūtadarśana).
+Cage sought for sounds to reveal themselves to the listener just as they are—as empty movements without any symbolic residue whatsoever.
+No meaning is communicated through sound; rather, sound and meaning are undivided.
+In the Sūtra on Entering the Two Truths, cited by Candrakīrti, ultimate truth is described precisely in such terms: "ultimate truth ... is free of what is uttered as well as utterances" (in Tsongkhapa 2021).
+By removing any dualism between medium and message—between the sound itself and what the sound is thought to signify—music can intimate the direct seeing of things as they are in themselves (yathābhūtadarśana).

-Giuliano d'Angiolini—a contemporary composer who can be considered to continue the legacy of this aspect of Cagean aesthetics—describes his own music as being without "acts of communication" and as being without any intention to "signify" anything.
-When sounds are heard without the kind of listening that Cage called "inner listening", they are heard with, as d'Angiolini says, "no interpretative filter, no prejudice, no discrimination or convention" (n.d.).
-What this means is that sounds are heard in a way where the only thing that remains of them is their superficial appearances, their surfaces.
-These surfaces are the mere dependent arising of phenomena without any imputation of 'deeper' meanings.
+Giuliano d’Angiolini—a contemporary composer who continues this aspect of the Cagean aesthetic—describes his own music as being without "acts of communication" and without any intention to "signify" anything.
+When sounds are heard without what Cage called "inner listening", they are apprehended, as d’Angiolini writes, with "no interpretative filter, no prejudice, no discrimination or convention" (n.d.).
+In such listening, sounds appear only as themselves; nothing remains of them but their surfaces.
+These surfaces are the mere dependent arising of phenomena, unaccompanied by any imputation of hidden depth or symbolic meaning.

-When Cage in the quote above calls for sounds to only be "outer", he does intend them to be heard as something 'external' (i.e., as existing in a dual relationship to the perceiver).
-'Outer' just means free of any symbolically imposed meaning, which in this quote is implied to happen 'inside' of human subjects.
-Despite the dualistic word choices, his position is thus actually harmonizable with the classic Yogācāra position that when no symbolism or conceptuality is imposed on sounds, sounds appear nondually–as neither 'inner' nor 'outer' (Thompson 2021).
+When Cage, in the quotation above, calls for sounds to be only "outer", he does not mean that they should be heard as external—as existing in a dual relation to the perceiver.
+"Outer" here simply designates freedom from symbolically imposed meaning, which, in his account, arises "inside" human subjects.
+Despite the dualistic language, Cage’s position can be brought into harmony with the classical Yogācāra view.
+According to this view, when no symbolism or conceptuality is imposed upon sounds, they appear nondually—as neither "inner" nor "outer" (Thompson 2021).

-Music that embodies a quality of forgetfulness avoids strong connections between musical material.
-This principle applies both to connections between formal sections as well as to connections between individual tones.
-Another way to talk about forgetfulness is, therefore, to talk about non-continuity, since non-continuities between sounds will typically avoid giving rise to symbolic kinds of connections. d'Angiolini and Cage achieve music that is non-narrative, non-symbolic, non-signifying, and non-representational by juxtaposing sounds instead of using them as building blocks in a sentence.
-In an anecdote where Cage describes a listening experience that I interpret to be something of an ideal music to him, Cage is indeed careful to point out that "the sounds that occurred were very different from each other" (my emphasis), implying a preference for contrasts, no-continuity, and juxtapositions instead of variations and developments:
+Music that embodies a quality of forgetfulness avoids forming strong connections between its materials—whether between formal sections or between individual tones.
+Another way to describe forgetfulness, therefore, is through the notion of non-continuity, since discontinuities between sounds tend to prevent the emergence of symbolic or narrative associations.
+Both d’Angiolini and Cage achieve music that is non-narrative, non-symbolic, non-signifying, and non-representational by juxtaposing sounds rather than using them as building blocks in a sentence.
+In an anecdote where Cage describes a listening experience that I take to represent his ideal of music, he is careful to note that "the sounds that occurred were very different from each other" (my emphasis)—implying a preference for contrast, discontinuity, and juxtaposition over variation and development:

 "Just a few weeks ago, I had a very odd experience in a Japanese restaurant in New York.
 In this restaurant, there was a tape recorder playing Japanese music ...
 We were conversing as usual while the music was playing.
 Little by little, during the gaps in our conversation, I realized that the silences included in this music were extremely long, and that the sounds that occurred were very different from each other.
 I was surprised by my discovery, because the extent of the tape was absolutely unusual, it was very long.
 And I had never run across that in traditional Japanese music.
 This piece wasn't destined uniquely for Japanese listeners, but for the entire universe, . . .and it was very, very beautiful.
 I was unable to recognize any tempo, any periodicity at all.
 All I was able to identify was the arrival of a few sounds from time to time.
 I was transported to natural experiences, to my daily life, when I am not listening to music, when sounds simply happen.
 There is nothing more delicious!"
 (Cage 1981, 119)